 Tomogashima Island: Military Ruins and a “Castle in the Sky”?

 On the Kitan Strait just north of Wakayama City is the small island cluster of Tomogashima.
-While you may think this are just a tiny island with nothing to offer, but in fact, Tomogashima is a quite popular.
-In 2016, Tomogashima attracted roughly 70,000 tourist from all over Japan.
+While you may think this is just a tiny island with nothing to offer, in fact, Tomogashima is quite popular.
 Despite being a great place for hiking, fishing, and camping, the park is most famous for the abandoned Meiji Period military structures present on the island.
 Many of the island’s artillery batteries are some of the only surviving examples of their kind.

 Getting to Tomogashima

 Tomogashima is a bit hard to access.
 From Namba, take the Nankai Main Line to Wakayama-shi Station.
-After that, change to Nankai Kada Line and take it to the final station, Kada [加太].
+After that, change to the Nankai Kada Line and take it to the final station, Kada.
 It will take roughly an hour and thirty minutes to get to Kada from Namba.

 After arriving in Kada, walk west towards Kada Port where you can board a ferry for Tomogashima.